-The process will start with an analysis of the housing market to determine the affordable housing gaps and a community needs assessment.
-Then the Community Planning Division will hold a community development and housing needs public hearing, which will state the process to develop the Consolidated Plan or the annual updating of the One Year Action Plan portion of the Consolidated Plan and address the general needs of the community that could be addressed with HUD program funds.
-The purpose of this hearing will be to review housing market data to determine housing needs and to analyze other survey data to define community development needs.
+1. The process will start with an analysis of the housing market and current employment and economic conditions to evaluate gaps in affordable housing availability and general community needs.
+This will include a community needs assessment, which may include a survey or other direct outreach.
+The Community Development Committee will hold a community development and housing needs public hearing, which will state the process to develop the Consolidated Plan or the annual updating of the One Year Action Plan portion of the Consolidated Plan and address the general needs of the community that could be addressed with HUD program funds.
+The purpose of this hearing will be to review housing market data to determine housing and employment needs and to analyze other survey data to define community development needs.

-Following the public hearing, the Community Planning Division will meet with various concerned groups and agencies that deal with community needs, after which a draft Consolidated Plan priorities and strategies will be developed.
-This will be followed by a summary advertisement in the local newspaper and news release that copies are available for inspection at the local library, as well as the offices of the Community Planning Division in City Hall.
-All who are interested may obtain copies, at no cost, of the draft Consolidated Plan during the 30-day public comment period.
-A summary of any comments, written or oral, received during the 30-day comment period, along with the City response to the same, will be attached to and become part of the "final" Consolidated Plan.
+Following the public hearing, the Planning and Development Division will meet with various concerned groups and agencies with missions focus on addressing community needs, after which a draft Consolidated Plan priorities and strategies document will be developed.
+This will be followed by a summary advertisement in the local newspaper, publication on the city's website, and a news release to notify the public that copies are available for inspection at the local library, as well as the offices of the Planning and Development Division in City Hall.

+Any interested parties or organizations may obtain copies, at no cost, of the draft Consolidated Plan during the 30-day public comment period.
+A summary of any comments, written or oral, received during the 30-day comment period, along with the City response to the same, will be attached to and become part of the final Consolidated Plan.
 An additional Public Hearing will be held by the CD Committee or the City Council after the 30-day comment period and prior to the City Council formally approving the Consolidated Plan and forwarding it to HUD for review and approval.